 Have you ever wondered how do artists ignite the flame of inspiration?
 Many artists never run out of inspiration while other artists have occasional periods when they could use a spark, catalyst or muse to recharge their creative batteries.
 Some artists travel for ideas, use rituals, such as exercise or mediation, or commune with the natural world.

 In search of a variety of sources of inspiration I turned to some of the members of the Manhattan Arts International.
-Meet artists Mary Lou Dauray, Darlene Kaplan, Roberta London, and Allison Coelho Picone (presented in alphabetical order).
+Meet artists Mary Lou Dauray, Darlene Kaplan, and Allison Coelho Picone (presented in alphabetical order).

 Mary Lou Dauray